Are you an environmental scientist actively looking for the best climate change jobs around the world?

-	- No licensing, certification, and regulations necessary for entry-level jobs
+- No licensing, certification, or regulations necessary for entry-level jobs

-- Provides an opportunity for human interaction as it primarily an outdoor activity
+- Provides an opportunity for human interaction as it is primarily an outdoor activity

 - The employment growth rate in this sector is projected to be 5% between 2019 and 2029